data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the norms.
 Must have the same data type as `a`.
+If `axis` is `None`, the output array is a zero-dimensional array containing a vector norm.
 If `axis` is a scalar value (`int` or `float`), the output array has a rank which is one less than the rank of `a`.
 If `axis` is a 2-tuple, the output array has a rank which is two less than the rank of `a`.

 ### <a name="outer" href="#outer">#</a> outer(a, b, /)